d3/d3-time/README.md

 count = 4
 d3.utcTicks(start, stop, count) // [1975-01-01, 1980-01-01, 1985-01-01, 1990-01-01, 1995-01-01]
 ```

-If *stop* is before *start*, dates are returned in reverse chronological order; otherwise dates are returned in chronological order.

 If *count* is a time interval, this function behaves similarly to [*interval*.range](#interval_range) except that both *start* and *stop* are inclusive and it may return dates in reverse chronological order if *stop* is before *start*.